-Amazon Glacier and Glacier Deep Archive Retrieval Rates
+Amazon S3 Glacier Flexible Retrieval and Glacier Deep Archive Retrieval Rates

-Amazon AWS Glacier is a low-cost archive storage class that enables you to back up your data on a long-term basis at a price lower than Amazon S3.
+Amazon S3 Glacier Flexible Retrieval is a low-cost archive storage class that enables you to back up your data on a long-term basis at a price lower than Amazon S3.
 A typical use case for Amazon S3 Glacier usage is the storage of data that does not require immediate restoration.
-Such data can include critical documents, SQL transaction logs, old video footage, etc. While Amazon S3 provides immediately accessible storage at higher prices, Glacier provides low-cost storage that can be accessed within hours.
+Such data can include critical documents, SQL transaction logs, old video footage, etc. While Amazon S3 provides immediately accessible storage at higher prices, Glacier Flexible Retrieval provides low-cost storage that can be accessed within hours.

-When you select restoring data from Amazon Glacier, the following three data retrieval types are available:
+When you select restoring data from Amazon S3 Glacier Flexible Retrieval, the following three data retrieval types are available:

 - Expedited Retrieval

 - Bulk Retrieval

 Note: Expedited retrieval type is not available for objects stored in the Glacier Deep Archive storage class

 This retrieval type allows you to access your data stored only in the Glacier storage class upon emergency requests for a subset of archives are required.
 For all but the largest archived objects (250 MB+), data accessed using the Expedited retrieval type is typically available within 1–5 minutes.

 This type features the highest data retrieval speed at the highest price: